 Symptoms of heroin withdrawal kick in as early as a few hours after the last dose.
 The duration of the withdrawal symptoms will differ for every user.

-Five Factors that Affect Heroin Withdrawal
+Five Factors That Affect Heroin Withdrawal

 - Duration - the length of time a person has used heroin will determine the duration of the withdrawal symptoms.
 For someone who has only been abusing heroin for a short period, the symptoms of heroin withdrawal may be milder and only last for a short while.
 People who have abused the drug for months or years will generally have more severe withdrawal symptoms, lasting longer.